ProCLIP: Progressive Vision-Language Alignment via LLM-based Embedder: Related Work

-{\textbf{Knowledge Distillation.}} Knowledge distillation~\citep{kd} is widely used in deep learning to enhance model performance and reduce computational complexity.
-Typically, a larger teacher model transfers knowledge to a smaller student model by guiding the learning of features or output distributions.
-Alternatively, self-distillation methods enable knowledge transfer within a single model, where deeper layers supervise shallower ones~\citep{self_dis}.
-In the context of CLIP, several distillation techniques have been introduced.
-TinyCLIP~\citep{wu2023tinyclip} employs affinity mimicking to capture cross-modal interactions during distillation, allowing the student to replicate the teacher’s alignment behavior in a shared affinity space.
-CLIP-KD~\citep{clip-kd} integrates multiple strategies—including relation-based, feature-based, gradient-based, and contrastive distillation—to maximize feature similarity between the teacher and student models.
-CLIP-CID~\citep{yang2024clip} utilizes cluster-instance discrimination to transfer semantic knowledge from the teacher, enabling the student to develop a richer understanding of the pretraining data.
-Different from the above method, this paper introduces a self-distillation mechanism to mitigate catastrophic forgetting during training and preserve the generalization capabilities of the model.
+{\textbf{Knowledge Distillation.}} Knowledge distillation (KD)~\citep{kd} facilitates knowledge transfer from a teacher to a student model, or within a single model via self-distillation~\citep{self_dis}.
+In the vision-language domain, several KD techniques have been adapted for CLIP.
+TinyCLIP~\citep{wu2023tinyclip} employs affinity mimicking to replicate cross-modal interactions, while CLIP-KD~\citep{clip-kd} integrates feature-based and contrastive distillation to maximize teacher-student similarity.
+Furthermore, CLIP-CID~\citep{yang2024clip} utilizes cluster-instance discrimination to transfer semantic priors.
+Unlike these methods that primarily focus on model compression or performance enhancement, our work introduces a self-distillation mechanism specifically designed to mitigate catastrophic forgetting and safeguard the model's intrinsic generalization during the transition to LLM-based architectures.